gregberge/loadable-components/README.md

 An alternative to server-side rendering is [snapshoting](https://medium.com/superhighfives/an-almost-static-stack-6df0a2791319).
 Basically, you crawl your React website locally and you generate HTML pages.

-You need to instruct your snapshot solution to save state of `loadable-components` to the `window` in the end.
+You need to instruct your snapshot solution to save state of Loadable Components to the `window` in the end.

 `getState()` will return `{__LOADABLE_STATE__: {...} }`, and this should be converted to `<script>window.__LOADABLE_STATE__ = {...}</script>` in the resulting html.